Today, after 40 years of existence,

 Arrowhead Stadium remains one of the finest stadiums in the NFL.

-the team to Kansas City in 1963 and renamed the team the Chiefs.
-For
+he team to Kansas City in 1963, renaming them the

 nearly a decade, the Chiefs shared an aging